New Durham Trails For ATV Riding

 Note: The State Of New Hampshire requires a NH state registration tag on every ATV.
 An out-of-state registration tag is not valid in NH.
 They will issue a fine if you try riding without a NH tag.

-Overall, New Durham Trails is the 8th most popular ATV riding trail of all 19 ATV trails in New Hampshire.
+Overall, New Durham Trails is the 9th most popular ATV riding trail of all 19 ATV trails in New Hampshire.
+Several of the better atv trails are nearby New Durham Trails including Hopkinton-Everett Multi-Use Trail System, Henniker Trails, Tri-County OHRV/ATV Trails, Sanbornton / Franklin, Bear Brook State Park Snowmobile Trails and Hillsborough Recreation Trail.